Today's Articles

 General managers:

-Undrafted in the NFL, Warren Moon won five Grey Cups in six seasons before becoming, helping to erase the prejudice that black quarterbacks could not succeed in professional football.
+Undrafted in the NFL, Warren Moon won five Grey Cups in six seasons before helping to erase the prejudice that Black quarterbacks could not succeed in professional football.
 Doug Williams of the Washington Redskins became the first black quarterback in the history of the Super Bowl in 1988.
 IN GREY CUP GAMES, the CFL had already seen Moon, Damon Allen, Roy Dewalt, Danny Barrett, J.C.
 Watts, Condredge Holloway, and Chuck Ealey.
-Drake University player Johnny Bright the victim of a racist assault in what is now known as the Johnny Bright Incident turned down an offer to play for Philadelphia Eagles.
+Drake University player Johnny Bright, the victim of a racist assault in what is now known as the Johnny Bright Incident, turned down an offer to play for the Philadelphia Eagles.
 They chose him fifth overall in the 1952 National Football League draft.
 Bright elected to sign with the Calgary Stampeders instead, later commenting, "I would have been their (the Eagles') first Negro player.
 There was a tremendous influx of Southern players into the NFL at that time, and I didn't know what kind of treatment I could expect".

 In 1959, following his third straight season as the CFL's rushing leader, Bright won the CFL's Most Outstanding Player Award, the first black CFL player to be honored.
 The CFL gained advantages through the recruitment of Black players.
 African American players in the CFL outperformed their white counterparts in several areas.
-CFL teams that employed the highest percentage of Blacks were those teams that had the most on-field success.
+CFL teams that employed the highest percentage of Blacks had the most on-field success.
 Yes, there was racism in the CFL.
 According to legendary player Cookie Gilchrist, the only player to have refused induction into the Canadian Football Hall of Fame, there was citing racism and exploitation by team management.
 Whether Gilchrist's perspective was accurate is unclear; Gilchrist had developed paranoia due to chronic head concussion trauma in his later years.

 New Poem Each Day